 Crockpots and other slow cookers are typically available from 2- to 7-quart capacity with a range in price from about $15- $300 and much higher, depending on the size and features.
-BTW—this month FoodTrients is giving away one of the top slow cookers from All Clad (a $480 value) to our newsletter subscribers, so sign up, if you haven’t already, for a chance to win.
-There are three ways to win, find out how right here!
+BTW—this month FoodTrients is giving away one a slow cookers from All Clad (a $300 value) to our newsletter subscribers, so sign up, because it’s the last week!
+There are multiple ways to win, find out how right here!

 In the cookbook, this dish calls for tilapia fillets.
 For the slow cooker version, halibut or any firm, 1-inch thick white fish fillet will work.
 The anti-inflammatory properties of fresh cilantro, ginger, and olive oil help keep skin looking young.
 Of course, the fish is loaded with lean protein and Omega-3s.